Proven Ways to Restore Damaged or Missing Teeth

 At Appalachian Dental Care, we know the value of prevention and detecting problems early.
-That’s why we always encourage you to visit our Boone, NC dental office at least twice each year for a dental cleaning and dental exam.
+That is why we always encourage you to visit our dental office at least twice each year for a dental cleaning and dental exam.
 But no matter how good you are at protecting your teeth, things happen.
-Cavities, infections, and even lost teeth can make it harder for you to use your teeth normally.
-Our Boone, NC dentist Dr. Airey can perform a variety of restorative dentistry treatment to get back your teeth’s original look and function.
+Cavities, infections and even lost teeth can make it harder for you to use your teeth normally.
+Our dentist, Dr. Steven Airey, can perform a variety of restorative dentistry treatments to get back your smile’s original look and function.

-When harmful bacteria decide to make a home on your teeth, they decay the enamel there.
+When harmful bacteria decide to make a home on your teeth, it decays the enamel there.
 This causes a cavity, and while there is no way to regrow the lost enamel, Dr. Airey can remove the bacteria and damaged enamel, filling in that cavity with a special filling.
-At our Boone, NC dental office, we never use metal in our fillings.
+At our office, we never use metal in our fillings.
 Instead, we use a tooth-colored composite filling that will repair the damage but look normal in your mouth.

 How Can Root Canal Therapy Save My Tooth?